wegorich/tap/README.md

 ### With Angular

-Just add code below and use 'ng-tap' insted of 'ng-click' Don't forget add 'ngTap' as dependency
+Just add code below and use 'ng-tap' insted of 'ng-click'.
+Don't forget add 'ngTap' as dependency

 ```javascript